GetPageSpeed/nginx-extras-docs/docs/modules/lua.md

 ```

-This document describes nginx-module-lua [v0.10.25](https://github.com/openresty/lua-nginx-module/releases/tag/v0.10.25){target=_blank}
+This document describes nginx-module-lua [v0.10.26](https://github.com/openresty/lua-nginx-module/releases/tag/v0.10.26){target=_blank}
-released on Jun 19 2023.
+released on Dec 27 2023.

 <hr />

 ngx_http_lua_module - Embed the power of Lua into Nginx HTTP Servers.

 This module is a core component of [OpenResty](https://openresty.org).
 If you are using this module,
-then you are essentially using OpenResty.
+then you are essentially using OpenResty :)

 [the installation instructions](#installation).

-This is a core component of OpenResty.
-If you are using this module, then you are essentially using OpenResty :)

 ## Status